isaacpeel/solesonic-mcp-server/docs/README.md

 1) Client obtains a JWT suitable for this resource server
 2) Client connects to POST /mcp and performs the MCP initialize handshake with Authorization: Bearer <token>
 3) Tools are discovered via MCP and invoked on demand
-4) If Jira tools are enabled, the server uses client-credential auth to call a Token Broker, exchanging a subject user ID for an Atlassian access token used by backend Jira calls
+4) For Jira tools, the server uses client-credential auth to call a Token Broker, exchanging a subject user ID for an Atlassian access token used by backend Jira calls

 See also
 - Quickstart: ./quickstart.md